New Mahoning County HAZMAT trucks will help with improved response time

-MAHONING CO., Ohio (WKBN) – There are two new additions to the Mahoning County Hazardous Materials Response Team.
+MAHONING CO., Ohio (WYTV) – There are two new additions to the Mahoning County Hazardous Materials Response Team.

 The HAZMAT team bought a 2000 International HAZMAT truck and a 2020 Ford F-250.